Frustration grows as federal family reunification program capped after 2 months | CBC News

 Frustration grows as federal family reunification program capped after 2 months

-A federal humanitarian program to bring migrants from the Caribbean and South America to Canada has reached capacity less than two months after its launch, prompting criticism about what one man is calling the Canadian government's "inequitable" response to immigration from certain countries.
+A federal humanitarian program to bring migrants from the Caribbean and South America to Canada has reached capacity fewer than two months after its launch, prompting criticism that it's an inequitable approach to immigration from certain countries.

 "The whole neighborhood is invaded by gangs," said Valere, who left his hometown of Port-au-Prince for Canada in 1999.
 "They ask people to give money.
 If they don't give money, they will kill them.
 They don't care."

-Haiti has faced a profound security crisis exacerbated by brazen criminal gangs since mid-2021, leading to rampant violence, cholera outbreaks and restricted access to food, water and medical care.
+Haiti has faced its latest profound security crisis exacerbated by brazen criminal gangs since mid-2021, leading to rampant violence, cholera outbreaks and restricted access to food, water and medical care.

 As soon as Immigration, Refugees and Citizenship Canada (IRCC) launched the program on Nov.
 17, Valere and his family in Canada submitted applications for their 12 relatives still in Haiti.

-Obtaining these documents in a country like Haiti can be difficult, Valere explained, recounting how one brother was nearly gunned down by gang members as he took public transportation to get the results of his biometric exam.
+Obtaining these documents in a country such as Haiti can be difficult, Valere explained, recounting how one brother was nearly gunned down by gang members as he took public transportation to get the results of his biometric exam.

 It's not cheap, either: Each document costs up to several hundred dollars in U.S. currency, he said.